Ty Gorof (TYGOR)

 Upstairs there is a spacious bathroom with a large bath, handbasin and toilet.

 There are great opportunities for walking either from the cottage or within a short drive.
-Mountain biking, horse riding and fishing are also available and the valley is known for its bird reserve, in which the red kite continued to breed, when extinct elsewhere in the British Isles.
+Mountain biking, horse riding and fishing are also available and the valley is known for its bird reserve (red kite continued to breed when extinct elsewhere in the British Isles).
 The Brecon Beacons National Park begins just south of Llandovery.

-Leading off the main sitting room, with views across the garden to the hills beyond is a reading room with chairs and table on which to play cards or the board games found in the well stocked cupboard - also contains books and local maps to peruse.
+Leading off the main sitting room, with views across the garden to the hills beyond is a reading room with chairs and table, a great place to play cards or a board games - there is a good selection in the cupboard.
+This room also contains books and local maps to peruse.

 Llandovery 8 miles